fairytek/-coffee-and-react-coding/packages/clipboard/README.md

-# react-clipboard
+# React copy to clipboard

-Lightweight copy to clipboard for the React.
+Lightweight library copy to clipboard for the React.

 ## Install